fictionco/fiction/@docs/overview/core-concepts/index.md

 Most applications and websites consider search and sharing optimization paramount to their growth and success.
 Since search engines and scrapers have a hard time rendering JavaScript, this is a challenge in many JS based approaches.
 Single-page applications (SPAs), don't render source so they have a notorious problem dealing with this (the source is same for all pages).
 This has led to the rise in static, but static sites always require build steps and APIs.

 **Solution**
-Server-rendering (SSR) is not obsolete, however it is difficult to implement.
+Server-rendering (SSR) is not obsolete; however, it is difficult to implement.
 Since Factor already has a backend server, needed for endpoints, it was just one step further to provide robust SSR for all pages and routes.

 ## Technology Choices

 #### Overview

 In designing Factor it became necessary to make opinionated choices around key elements in the technology stack.
-Aside from the requirement that all technology is open-source, there are some nuances to the decisions made.

 ### Vue

 As a core JavaScript UI framework, Factor uses Vue.
 This decision was made for the following reasons:

-- **Fully featured and carefully implemented codebase.** Evan You the creator of Vue clearly works hard to craft a well designed framework that will stand the test of time.
+- **Fully featured and carefully implemented codebase.** Evan You the creator of Vue clearly works hard to craft a well-designed framework that will stand the test of time.
 - **No corporate bias.**
   - All the competitive solutions suffer from some form of corporate bias which is largely the reason they are successful.
 In the case of Vue, it was successful purely because of its merits and quality.
   - Corporate bias can lead to [conflicts of interest](https://thenextweb.com/dd/2017/09/25/facebook-re-licenses-react-mit-license-developer-backlash/) in the direction and decisions regarding a platform.